BitcoinQnA/Bitcoiner.Guide/wallet/hardware.md

 ## Jade

 The Blockstream [Jade](https://blockstream.com/jade/) is one of the smallest hardware wallets on the market but offers a lot of features like the support of SeedQR and a built-in battery.
-Beginners or people who are not interested in the us of stateless devices have the option to use USB, Bluetooth or SeedQR with a stored seed in combination with a virtual secure element (pin server).
-There is also the possibility to use the Jade as stateless signing device only.
+Beginners or people who are not interested in the use of stateless devices have the option to use USB, Bluetooth or SeedQR with a stored seed in combination with a virtual secure element (pin server).
+There is also the option to use the Jade as a stateless signing device only.

 <p align="center">
 <img src="/assets/img/jade.png" class=responsive width="350" height="350" maxheight="350">